Moop204/journey-through-cpp-smart-pointers/index.md

+# Journey Through C++ Smart Pointers

+## Introduction
+This serves as a place to cement my understanding of C++ and put thoughts down on paper.
+Knowledge from this article will be sourced from university, forums and documentation.

+## Primer Knowledge
+This focuses on smart pointers which assumes you have a decent understanding of C-style pointers, dereferencing and other related information.
+This information should be sought from other sources but a quick recap will be located here:

+### Pointers

+### Dereferencing

+### Addresses

+## Smart Pointers
+Smart pointers are like normal pointers but with additional overhead which makes it harder to mess up and cause leaks.

+However I would never let any good design stop me from doing stupid things.

+### Unique Pointers

+### Shared Pointers

+###

+###

+## Misc Examples

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Moop204/journey-through-cpp-smart-pointers/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.